mingfang/terraform-provider-k8s/site/k8s_admissionregistration_k8s_io_v1_mutating_webhook_configuration/README.md

 ######  TypeString

 FailurePolicy defines how unrecognized errors from the admission endpoint are handled - allowed values are Ignore or Fail.
-Defaults to Ignore.
+Defaults to Fail.
 #### match_policy

 ######  TypeString